CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 Author: Teo Tian Song

 Pros:
-* Has due date capability
+* Has due date capability.
-* Keeps track of completed task
+* Keeps track of completed task.
-* Has checklist to break down tasks into components
+* Has checklist to break down tasks into components.

 Cons:
-* Requires internet connection to utilize
+* Requires internet connection to utilize.
-* Requires consistent usage of mouse to perform commands
+* Requires consistent usage of mouse to perform commands.